+Modeling?
+I began by layout out? the larger forms? of the bridge first before diving into the details?.
+I had minimal knowledge of how to use the Maya software having been learned to creating basic forms and use a tiny fraction of the tools that Maya offers.
+I learned how to do modeling more efficiently as [I went and ran into many challenges?
+Rewrite], especially with the stairs?.

+Describe the steps in detail of your modeling here of each major element.
+You have the “bridge” [the entire structure] with many component parts including a foundation structure, walking surface, railing, roof and surface decorations and maybe paint.
+These need to be introduced and discussed in order.

-I began by layout out the larger forms of the bridge first before diving into the details.
-Before this, I had very minimal knowledge of how to use the software as I had been only barely exposed to creating basic forms and a tiny fraction of the tools that Maya offers.
-I learned how to do things more efficiently as I went and ran into many challenges, especially with the stairs.
-After I finally had the form of the bridge with the railing, stairs, and roof, I began to look for textures for it.
-I found a wooden texture for the bridge and am currently trying to figure out how to texture the roof.
-The process of creating the bridge has in total probably taken twenty hours to complete because it was so complex and because I had to backtrack so much as I learned.
-After modeling the bridge, I moved on to the surroundings.
-I created the raised streets that surround the river and curved them to the river’s direction.
+After I finally had the form of the bridge with the railing, stairs, and roof, I began to look for textures to do what?.you never told us the material that were used in the actual bridge and its decorations and paint.
+Add this info somewhere earlier.
+I found a wooden texture for [the bridge and am currently trying to figure out how to texture the roof?
+Isn’t the roof part of the bridge?
+I’m confused.
+The process of creating the bridge took total of twenty hours to complete because it was so complex [and because I had to backtrack so much as I learned-rewrite].
+Tell us about some of the problems that you encounted and how you resolved them.

+New paragraph After modeling the bridge, I moved on to the surrounding context.
+List the objects that you created, then discuss each in sequence in more detail.
+I created the raised streets?
+Explain “raised streets” to reader. that surround the river [and curved them to the river’s direction?]. needs more detail (see my comments about the bridge above for topics that you should consider covering in the discussion of the surroundings.
+How much of this did you actually complete?
+If you didn’t do this, then discuss what you want to do or need to do in the conclusions.

+Conclusions and Future Directions

-As of now, I am pleased with the product I have.
-It highly resembles bridge architecture from the Qing Dynasty and is proportionate to the current build of the bridge.
+I am pleased with the modeling that closely resembles typical bridge architecture from the Qing Dynasty.
 Of course, there is still a long way to go.
-I must recreate, in the buildings, a scene that is not from this era.
-Most importantly, we must fill the space with people living and running the town as a residence and marketplace and not as a tourist attraction.
+I must also recreate in the buildings and streets? a scene from this era.
+Most importantly, we must fill the space with people living and running the town as a period relevant place of residence and marketplacen.
+Expand a bit on this here.
 And so, Zhujiajiao shall live again.

+End the conclusion by bringing the discussion back to higher level issues (at least a paragraph).

-Works Cited
+References Cited

+See the style guide for American Antiquity again for proper formatting of the references cited.

 Paths International Books from China.
 China Architecture and Building Press.

 Zhujiajiao Shanghai.
 Shanghai : Shanghai gu ji chu ban she, 2003.